Keeper-Security/Commander/README.md

 * ```challenge``` parameter is the challenge phrase when using a Yubikey device to authenticate.

 To configure Yubikey device authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
-In this mode, you will use a challenge phrase to authenticate instead of a master password.
+In this mode, you will use a challenge phrase to authenticate instead of a Master Password.

 * ```device_token_expiration``` can be set to ```true``` to expire 2FA device tokens after 30 days.
 By default, the 2FA device token will never expire.
 To manually force a 2FA token to expire, login to your Keeper vault (on desktop app, Web Vault or mobile app) and disable then re-enable your Two-Factor Authentication settings.
 This will invalidate all previously saved tokens across all devices.